DYBU-FM

 DYBU (97.9 FM), broadcasting as 97.9 Love Radio, is a radio station owned and operated by MBC Media Group.
 The station's studio is located at Room 303, 3/F Doña Luisa Bldg., Fuente Osmeña, Cebu City, and its transmitter is located at Legacy Village, Brgy.
 Kalunasan, Cebu City.
-DYBU is the pioneer music station in Cebu and it operates round-the-clock.
+DYBU is the pioneer music station in Cebu.

 Broadcasting history

 1950s-1975: Early Years

 DYBU was established as the first music radio station in Cebu in the 1950s and was then originally broadcast at 970 kHz, four years after DZMB in Manila was founded on July 1, 1946 when started operations.
 It also serves as the sister station of DYRC, which was acquired by the Elizalde family after World War II.
 In September 1972, when the President Ferdinand Marcos declared Martial Law, DYBU and DYRC halted their operations.

 1975-1980s: Move to FM

 On February 14, 1975, DYBU returned on-air, this time on the FM band on 97.9 MHz.
 The station started airing as an easy listening format, along with news updates throughout the day, earning the on-air moniker known as "Beautiful Music", with studios located at the DYRC-DYBU FM Production in F. Ramos St. During Sundays, DYBU simulcasted its programming from DYRC to produce stereo sound; it also sometimes accept religious blocktime programs.
 Some of the lead disc jockeys of DYBU were Lady Godiva, Rolly Chica and Jerry Wonder, among others.